 One of the most prominent ways I receive work is via LinkedIn.

-Understanding how to write & post authentic, info-rich content, mixed with a deep understanding of LinkedIn's algorithm and 'manipulating' this to my advantage keeps me gainfully employed.
+Understanding how to write & post authentic, info-rich content, mixed with a deep understanding of LinkedIn's algorithm and 'manipulating' this keeps me gainfully employed.

-If you are looking to grow your LinkedIn network, find possible work projects or just increase your viewing readership, please drop me a line.
+If you are looking to grow your LinkedIn network, find possible work projects or just get some advice to increase your readership, drop me a line.

 I applied for a job with a talent acquisition platform who placed a job on LinkedIn for a Head of Creative .